MattJin19/yzjin.github.io/_pages/about.md

 My research interests include:
  * Visualization
  * Intelligent User Interface
- * Model Quality Assurance
+ * Machine Learning Model Quality Assurance
- * Machine Learning
+ * Biomedical Data Analysis

 Previously, I was a master's student at Northwestern University in the USA working on applying machine learning applications in embedded systems and autonomous driving.